kedro-org/kedro/docs/source/11_tools_integration/01_pyspark.md

 )
 ```

-`first_operation_complete` is a `MemoryDataSet` and it signals that a set of Delta operations is complete.
+`first_operation_complete` is a `MemoryDataSet` and it signals that any Delta operations which occur "outside" the Kedro DAG are complete.
 This can be used as input to a downstream node, to preserve the shape of the DAG.
 Otherwise, if no downstream nodes need to run after this, the node can simply not return anything:

 ```python
 Pipeline(